brunojoey/ea-hall-of-greats/README.md

 * Material-UI

 ## Future Development
+* Figuring out why the deployed verison is showing tables in a random order.
 * Finding a way to deal with games that are nominated more than once.
 * Dealing with the Super Mario 64 issue where more than one person brought it in one ceremony.